Configuration

 nsyte initto create the configuration - Check file permissions

-Verify the path in
+- Verify the path passed via

 Authentication Errors